Witch hunt: Modern cases

 Witch-hunts still occur today in societies where belief in magic is prevalent.
 In most cases, these are instances of lynching and burnings, reported with some regularity from much of Sub-Saharan Africa, from Saudi Arabia and from Papua New Guinea.
 In addition, there are some countries that have legislation against the practice of sorcery.
 The only country where witchcraft remains legally punishable by death is Saudi Arabia.

-Witch-hunts in modern times are continuously reported by the UNHCR of the UNO as a massive violation of human rights.
+Witch-hunts in modern times are continuously reported by the United Nations High Commissioner for Refugees as a massive violation of human rights.
 Most of the accused are women and children but can also be elderly people or marginalised groups of the community such as albinos and the HIV-infected.
 These victims are often considered burdens to the community, and as a result are often driven out, starved to death, or killed violently, sometimes by their own families in acts of social cleansing.
 The causes of witch-hunts include poverty, epidemics, social crises and lack of education.
 The leader of the witch-hunt, often a prominent figure in the community or a "witch doctor", may also gain economic benefit by charging for an exorcism or by selling body parts of the murdered.

 Middle East

 Levant

-On 29 and 30 June 2015, militants of the radical Islam terrorist group Islamic State of Iraq and the Levant (ISIL or ISIS) beheaded two couples on accusations of sorcery and using "magic for medicine" in Deir ez-Zor province of the self-proclaimed Islamic State.
+On 29 and 30 June 2015, militants of the terrorist group ISIS beheaded two couples on accusations of sorcery and using "magic for medicine" in Deir ez-Zor province.
 Earlier on, the ISIL militants beheaded several "magicians" and street illusionists in Syria, Iraq and Libya.